GianpaoloBranca/SoftwareEng2/scratches/PPD/PPD.md

 ## 1.1 Purpose and Scope

+The purpose of this document is to provide an effective plan for the the realization of the PowerENjoy service.
+We will perform a function points analysis to estimate the size of the project and then use the COCOMO II approach to produce a conservative estimation of the the cost and the effort the the project will require.
+We will then use the results of the analysis to produce a schedule compatible with the project size.
+Finally we will analyze the risks and the problems that could occur during the development cycles.

 ## 1.2 Definitions, Acronyms, Abbreviations

 * Data element type (DET): a unique user recognizable, non recursive, field.